Water supply and sanitation in Morocco: Tariffs and affordability

 Retail water tariffs.
 The same retail tariff structure applies to the entire country.
 Water and sewer tariffs in Morocco follow an increasing-block tariff structure, under which the tariff per cubic meter rises as consumption increases.
 The residential tariff has four blocks, the lowest applying to consumption of less than 6 m^{3} per month and the highest to consumption above 40 m^{3} per month.
 However, the level of retail tariffs varies from one locality to another.
 Standpipe services, which are common for the urban poor, are typically free.
 Utilities send bills to local governments.
 In a few cases, standpipe management has been entrusted to a gardien/gérant, who operates the faucet and charges users.
 According to a World Bank report, free standpipe services are pro-poor.
 But they are also increasingly unsustainable for operators, both in terms of wasted water (up to 40 percent) and in terms of lack of revenues.
 Operators are in favor of promoting individual connections in order to strengthen their revenue base.

 Water and sewer retails tariffs were increased in 2006 throughout the country by reducing the size of the first block of the increasing-block tariff from 8 to 6 cubic meters per month and by increasing the fixed portion of the bill.
 The volumetric tariff for each tariff block remained unchanged.
 These modifications were equivalent to an 11% (check) tariff increase.

 After the increase the average water tariff varied between Dirham 3.20 per m3 (US$0.29) in Meknes and Dirham 7.18 per m3 (US$0.66) in Casablanca.
-The sewer tariff varied between Dirham 0.59 per m3 (US$0.05) in Oujda and Dirham 1.64 per m3 (US$0.15) in Marrakech.
+The sewer tariff varied between Dirham 0.59 per m3 (US$0.05) in Oujda and Dirham 1.64 per m3 (US$0.15) in Marrakesh.
 In 2002 it was decided that the sewer tariff in small towns served by ONEP should become uniform for all towns, using an increasing-block structure.
 The average ONEP sewer tariff was Dirham 1.50 per m3 in 2009.
 Although a decision has been taken in 2004 to increase the sewer tariff to Dirham 2.00 per m3.
 However, the application of this decision has been delayed and until 2009 only sewer tariffs were only increased in one town.
 Nevertheless, an increase to Dirham 2.20 per m3 has been envisaged for 2009.